turgu1/Chess-InkPlate/README.md

 (Updated 2021.01.26)

 This is a simple chess application for the InkPlate devices.
-It is based on the chess engine developped by Sergey Urusov as an Arduino project.
+It is based on the chess engine developed by Sergey Urusov as an Arduino project.
 I edited and ported the engine for inclusion under the ESP-IDF framework.
 You can find Sergey's original code [here](https://www.hackster.io/Sergey_Urusov).

 <img src="doc/pictures/IMG_1428.JPG" alt="picture" width="800"/>